-Kids dig hotel stays for the chance to sprint down long hallways and jump around like monkeys on the bed without getting scolded.
-Parents love vacay for the squad-bonding opportunity, replacing the same ole for a new scene and stocking up on tiny shampoo bottles.
+Kids dig hotel stays for the chance to sprint down long hallways and jump like monkeys on the bed without getting scolded.
+Parents love vacay for the squad-bonding opportunity, replacing the same ole for a new scene and having someone else make the bed for a change.
 Read on for great memory-making destinations that have everything from water slides to cooking classes to kite shows.

 photo: Victoria_Borodinova via Pixabay.com